-- (14) the manner in which the ADLA will terminate an existing business relationship as contemplated in section 21E of the FIC Act; - (15) the manner in which and the processes by which the ADLA determines whether a prospective client is a foreign prominent public official or a domestic prominent influential person; - (16) the manner in which and the processes by which enhanced CDD is conducted for higher-risk business relationships and when simplified customer CDD might be permitted by the ADLA; - (17) the manner in which and place at which the records are kept by the ADLA in terms of Part 2 of Chapter 3 of the FIC Act (sections 22, 22A, 23 and 24); - (18) how the ADLA determines when a transaction or activity is reportable to the Financial Intelligence Centre under Part 3 of Chapter 3 of the FIC Act; - (19) the processes for reporting information to the Financial Intelligence Centre under Part 3 of Chapter 3 of the FIC Act including: - 1. dealing with property associated with terrorist and related activities (section 28A); - 2. reporting cash transactions above the R24 999.99 limit (section 28); - reporting suspicious and unusual transactions (section 29) and the tipping off provision (section 29(3)); - 4. protection of persons making reports (section 38); and - 5. access to information (sections 27 and 32); - (20) the manner in which the Risk Management and Compliance Programme is implemented in branches, so as to enable the ADLA to comply with its obligations under the FIC Act;
+- (qq) the manner in which and place at which the records are kept by the ADLA in terms of Part 2 of Chapter 3 of the FIC Act (sections 22, 22A, 23 and 24); - (rr) how the ADLA determines when a transaction or activity is reportable to the Financial Intelligence Centre under Part 3 of Chapter 3 of the FIC Act; - (ss) the processes for reporting information to the Financial Intelligence Centre under Part 3 of Chapter 3 of the FIC Act including: - 1. dealing with property associated with terrorist and related activities (section 28A); - reporting cash transactions above the R24 999.99 limit (section 28); - reporting suspicious and unusual transactions (section 29) and the tipping off provision (section 29(3)); - 4. protection of persons making reports (section 38); and - 5. access to information (sections 27 and 32); - (tt) the manner in which the Risk Management and Compliance Programme is implemented in branches, so as to enable the ADLA to comply with its obligations under the FIC Act; - (uu) the processes for the ADLA to implement its Risk Management and Compliance Programme; and - (vv) provision for disciplinary steps and corrective action in the event of non-compliance by the ADLA and its staff members (sections 46 to 66). - (iii) a duly completed Statement by individuals who are holding, or are proposing to hold, the office of a director and/or, shareholder and by the beneficial owner(s) in an Authorised Dealer in foreign exchange with limited authority, a copy of which is attached hereto as Annexure B, duly signed and supported by the required documentation; - (iv) a duly completed consent and declaration form by individuals who are holding, or are proposing to hold, the office of a director and/or, shareholder and by the beneficial owner(s) in an Authorised Dealer in foreign exchange with limited authority, a copy of which is attached hereto as Annexure C, duly signed and supported by the required documentation;

-- (21) the processes for the ADLA to implement its Risk Management and Compliance Programme; and - (22) provision for disciplinary steps and corrective action in the event of non-compliance by the ADLA and its staff members (sections 46 to 66). - (f) full details of the proposed implementation of the Reporting System.
-The Divisional Head: Analysis and Information Flow Division, Financial Surveillance Department, South African Reserve Bank, P O Box 3125, Pretoria, 0001 may be contacted for full details in this regard.
+(v) full details of the proposed implementation of the Reporting System.
+The Divisional Head: System Business Support Division, Financial Surveillance Department, South African Reserve Bank, P O Box 3125, Pretoria, 0001 may be contacted for full details in this regard.
 Alternatively an email can be sent to FNS-Development@resbank.co.za.